BarakBinyamin/BLE_LED_Display/README.md

 This project combines the nano ble 33, python, and bash to create a blueetooth LED display

-take a look at the starter code for how-to instructions
+Take a look at the starter code for how-to instructions

 ## Getting Started